Skip to content

 Custom Validators

-You can also add vaidations at the field level by defining custom validators.
+You can also add validations at the field level by defining custom validators.
+A validator is any callable class that accepts a value and raises ValueError if the value is invalid:

 def __init__(self):